 Try different breathing positions

 Sitting, standing or lying in certain positions can make it easier to fill your lungs with air when you breathe in.
-We explain these positions below.
 Not every position works for everyone, but you can try them out and see what works best for you.

 -